turnerlabs/terraform-provider-harbor/README.md

 A [Terraform](https://www.terraform.io/) provider for managing [Harbor](https://github.com/turnerlabs/harbor) resources.

 Benefits:

 - infrastructure as code (versionable and reproducible infrastructure)
 - all of your infrastructure declared in a single place, format, command
 - native integration with the vast landscape of existing terraform providers
+- user doesn't have to understand idiosyncrasies of shipit and trigger what types of changes require setting replicas = 0 and triggering
 - outputs managed load balancer information for integration with route 53
 - aws role integration
 - tag integration